-Its scientists have created a 3D portrait of methane concentrations by combining multiple data sets from emissions inventories and simulations of wetland sources into a high-resolution computer model.
+Scientists have created a 3D portrait of its concentrations by combining multiple data sets from emissions inventories and simulations of wetland sources into a high-resolution computer model.

 Carbon dioxide is the main contributor to global warming because its concentrations are higher than methane and it has a longer lifetime.
 However, a molecule of methane is more efficient at trapping heat than a molecule of carbon dioxide.

-Methane also has many more sources, and “[t]here’s an urgency in understanding where the sources are coming from so that we can be better prepared to mitigate methane emissions where there are opportunities to do so,” says NASA’s Ben Poulter.
+It also has many more sources, and “there’s an urgency in understanding where the sources are coming from so that we can be better prepared to mitigate methane emissions where there are opportunities to do so,” says NASA’s Ben Poulter.

-“Methane is a gas that’s produced under anaerobic conditions, so that means when there’s no oxygen available, you’ll likely find methane being produced.”
+“Methane is a gas that’s produced under anaerobic conditions, so that means when there’s no oxygen available, you’ll likely find it being produced.”

 To create a global picture of that production, Poulter and colleagues used data from emissions inventories reported by countries, NASA field campaigns such as the Arctic Boreal Vulnerability Experiment (ABoVE), and observations from the Japanese Space Agency’s Greenhouse Gases Observing Satellite (GOSAT Ibuki) and the Tropospheric Monitoring Instrument (TROPOMI) aboard the European Space Agency’s Sentinel-5P satellite.

 They combined the data with a computer model that estimates methane emissions based on known processes for certain land-cover types, such as wetlands, and also simulates the atmospheric chemistry that breaks down methane and removes it from the air.

 Then they used a weather model to see how it travelled and behaved over time while in the atmosphere.
 Several locations stood out.